StealthTD7/Tbot/README.md

 Tbot is a Slack bot built with Node.js that brings useful commands directly into your Slack workspace.

-To demo it's functions you may join this slack workspace https://join.slack.com/t/tbotdemo/shared_invite/zt-402t52bgy-SUQOjpEt2zbLOLbSM_Agpw
+To demo it's functions you may join the Hackclub slack workspace https://slack.hackclub.com/

 ## Features